 Students are automatically considered for these funds by applying for financial aid.
 There is no separate application.

-Students are encouraged to apply for outside scholarship opportunities, which are awards given by entities other than the college and federal and state aid programs.
-Outside scholarships are beneficial because they offer students greater financial flexibility.
-They can lessen your employment obligation and/or considerably reduce your student loans.
-At Middlebury, outside scholarships will reduce the amount of student employment and/or student loan in your financial aid offer first.
-Then, if outside scholarships total more than your loans and work, the amount of your Middlebury Grant will be reduced.
+Students are encouraged to apply for outside scholarship opportunities, which are awards given by entities other than the college, federal and state aid programs.
+Outside grant assistance, such as scholarships and other benefits, is beneficial because it offers students greater financial flexibility.
+It can lessen and/or replace the student self-help component of your financial aid offer, which consists of both student employment and student loans.

-Outside scholarships and awards are required to be reported on the CSS Profile when a student applies for aid.
-If the Profile is already submitted when the student learns of the scholarship, please email the Office of Student Financial Services at firstname.lastname@example.org with the amount and source of the funds.
+Outside scholarships and benefits are required to be reported on the CSS Profile when a student applies for financial aid.
+If the Profile is already submitted when the student learns of the assistance, please email the Office of Student Financial Services at email@example.com with the amount and source of the funds.
 This information is used to update financial aid offers as described above and is noted for the student’s bill.

 Pell Grants and Supplemental Education Opportunity Grants (SEOG) are federal funds awarded to undergraduate students that are determined, based on their Free Application for Federal Student Aid (FAFSA), to have significant financial need.
 Middlebury automatically considers your eligibility for federal grants, when reviewing your financial aid application.
 Pell and SEOG are used in conjunction with Middlebury Grants towards meeting a student’s financial need.

 For more information about these grants visit the U.S. Department of Education’s Federal Student Aid website.